Skip to main content

 “Now?” he asked, clearing his throat.

-“What if this is our last rain in Tulsipur in a long time, should we not make the most of it?”
+“What if this is our last rain in Tulsipur in a long time?
+Should we not make the most of it?”
 She asked.
-Without waiting for his reply, she opened the door of the bedroom and ran to the stairs.
-Aniruddha smiled relieved, after a rather awkward day, to have his Bondita back.
+Without waiting for his reply, she opened the door of the bedroom and ran up the stairs.
+Aniruddha smiled, relieved, after a rather awkward day, to have his Bondita back.
 He followed her up the stairs into the open terrace.

 “I know that.”
-Aniruddha’s voice was hoarse as he pulled her by the hand, closer to him.
+Aniruddha’s voice was hoarse as he pulled her by the hand closer to him.
 The raindrops danced on the black and white chessboard tiles of the rooftop, as hearts fluttered.
-Bondita looked up at his eyes travelling all over her features, drenched in the raindrops as his free hand moved to hold her waist over her wet saree.
-In a reflex, she placed her free hand on his shoulder as he pushed her against himself in the rain.
+Bondita looked up at his eyes, travelling all over her features, drenched in the raindrops as his free hand moved to hold her waist over her wet saree.
+In a reflex, she placed her free hand on his shoulder as he pushed her against him in the rain.

 “You said you had bad memories of the rain.”
 His voice was husky as his hand travelled from her waist up her back to undo her bunned hair and let it flow.
 He then cupped her face.

 “Let’s change that.”
-He almost whispered into her ears.
+He almost whispered into her ear.
 “Perhaps then you would believe my words.”

 “Let’s dry you up,” Aniruddha whispered as he tugged slightly at her anchol and let it fall over her arm.